fatimaali-sudo/Super-Mart/README.md

 -> After setting everything thing up go to folder "Files" open "databse.txt" ->Copy all the the database content and run it on workbench.
 ->Now you can start the program by running start.py.
 ->For any questions and help.
-Email :talha.amir9225@gmail.com
+Email :tamir@students.uit.edu.com

+<---------------------Executable File---------------------->
+For converting the project into executable file execute the the "setup.py" file and copy all the folders in the executable folder and now you can run project.